 Why is the William Tooker House endangered?

 This site is threatened by neglect, demolition, and urban-renewal.
 Unfortunately, like many other overlooked historic properties on Long Island, the William Tooker House suffers from insensitive later alterations that partly obscure its remarkable ties to colonial history.

 An accurate up-to-date survey identifying all historic resources surrounding the Tooker House is urgently needed to fully appreciate Port Jefferson Station’s development over the last 200+ years.
 Without this information, municipal officials lack adequate information to identify and protect the community’s surviving historic resources from demolition and urban renewal.

 Moreover, potentially eligible owners of undesignated historic properties in Port Jefferson Station are missing out on opportunities for tax credits and other financial incentives made possible by listing on the National/State Registers of Historic Places.

 How can the William Tooker House be preserved?

 Preservation Long Island joins local community members, including the Greater Port Jefferson Historical Society and Port Jefferson Station/Terryville Chamber of Commerce in advocating village officials to pursue the following actions for preserving this site:

 • Acquire and preserve the property as an important historic site in collaboration with community stakeholders and nonprofit stewardship partners.

-• Leverage pledges of public funding to raise dollar-for-dollar matching contributions from private donors and foundations like the Robert David Lion Gardiner Foundation in partnership with nonprofit partners.
+• Leverage pledges of public funding to raise dollar-for-dollar matching contributions from private donors and foundations.
 Private matching funds could help support rehabilitation work as well as future public programming provided by nonprofit stewards.

 • Sponsor a new survey, in partnership with the Village of Port Jefferson, to identify and designate all historic resources and historic districts, north and south of the railroad, in the community of Port Jefferson Station.